DanielCiccC/DanielCiccC.github.io/COMP3506/notes/lecture10.md

 ![Alt text](assets\IMG147.PNG)

-- sometime represented as a special symbol to denote that a word ends on an internal node
+- sometimes represented as a special symbol to denote that a word ends on an internal node

 ![Alt text](assets\IMG148.PNG)